 The anatomy of a conversation function

-index.js file where you export a js module which export certain methods.
+index.js file where you export a js module that exports certain methods.

 you may notice that excluding the handler

-routethat is a bit of an exception, every other handler has a 1:1 relationship with the webhook capatilities you can configure in your application.
-Check the Webhook types section in this link: https://developer.nexmo.com/application/overview, you will notice as instance the first row is
+route is a bit of an exception, every other handler has a 1:1 relationship with the webhook capabilities you can configure in your application.
+Check the Webhook types section in this link: https://developer.nexmo.com/application/overview, check for example the first row that shows

 voiceAnswer handler, which is an express middleware.

-As you can see you don’t need to be concerned on the part where you configure/update your vonage app, or even spin up your express server.
+As you can see you don’t need to be concerned about the part where you configure/update your Vonage app, or even spin up your express server.

-I’ve briefly introduced this new internal tool to quickly use the Vonage Comunication API, if you have reached this part of the article, probably you now have a working example in your laptop and you’ve learn some notion about the Vonage API echo system.
+I’ve briefly introduced this new internal tool to quickly use the Vonage Communication API, if you have reached this part of the article, probably you now have a working example on your laptop and you’ve learned some notion about the Vonage API echo system.
 Your next step should now go in the Examples section here: https://github.com/jurgob/conversation-api-function#examples and see how many crazy things you can do!